 Joseph Takacs, MS, currently operates as a Field Application Scientist for RoosterBio.
 After joining RoosterBio in late 2016, Joseph focused much of his work within the research and development team to help advance RoosterBio's analytical, product, and process developments.
 In early 2020, Joseph moved to a commercial-facing role to help create a world where safe and effective regenerative medicines are rapidly developed and widely available on a global scale, to benefit the lives of patients in need.
 LinkedIn: www.linkedin.com/in/josephtakacs

 Kathy Williams has provided strategic leadership, direction, and oversight for all quality assurance activities since joining RoosterBio in January 2017 as Director, Quality Assurance.
 In January 2018, Kathy was promoted to VP of Quality Assurance and Regulatory Affairs.
 In her expanded role, Kathy is also responsible for providing global regulatory guidance and managing RoosterBio’s biologic master files to support customers’ regulatory submissions.
 Kathy has extensive GMP industry experience in quality assurance and regulatory compliance.
 She holds a MS degree from Johns Hopkins University.

-Katrina Adlerz, PhD, is a Senior Scientist at RoosterBio Inc. focused on product and process development for innovative products related to MSCs in the fields of Regenerative Medicine, Tissue Engineering, and Cell Therapy.
+Katrina Adlerz, PhD, was a Senior Scientist at RoosterBio focused on product and process development for innovative products related to MSCs in the fields of Regenerative Medicine, Tissue Engineering, and Cell Therapy.
 Katrina is a bioengineer by training.
 She earned her Bachelor of Science in Biomedical Engineering from the University of Virginia, and her PhD in Bioengineering from the University of Maryland.